PiMaker/pimaker.github.io/_texts/rvc1.md

 Usually these ideas appear, I enjoy dissecting them for a few days, and then I move on.
 But sometimes.
 Sometimes I decide to double down and get Linux running on my graphics card.

-This is the story of how I made a RISC-V emulator within VRChat, and a deep-dive into the unusual techniques required to do it.
+This is the story of how I made the `rvc` RISC-V emulator within VRChat, and a deep-dive into the unusual techniques required to do it.

 Here are some specs up front, if you're satisfied with piecing the story together yourself: